Daphne-Bohm/theycommerce/README.md

 # They Commerce

-It is build with HTML, CSS/SASS, JavaScript and PHP.
+The website is build with HTML, CSS/SASS, JavaScript and PHP.

 ## Motivation